njmcode/nidc2021-textadv/README.md

     // Behaviour hints for this entity
     tags: [
-      'fixed', // Can not be picked up or dropped by player 'silent', // Not listed in location/inventory, but can be EXAMINEd 'scenery', // fixed + silent
+      // Can not be picked up, dropped etc (override default 'item' behaviour) 'fixed',
-      'invisible' // ignored by the game engine + player commands ],
+      // Ignored by the game engine + player commands, functionally non-existent 'invisible',
+      // Can be picked up, dropped etc (also implies 'present') 'item',
+      // Reported by location/inventory
+      'present',
+      // Not reported by location/inventory (override default 'item' behaviour) 'silent'
+    ],

     // List of entity IDs 'contained' by this one,